KNMI/adaguc-server/doc/fork_server.md

 - Starts the process during application startup
 - Performs periodic health checks via the Unix socket
 - Restarts the process if it becomes unresponsive or exits
-- Terminates the process during application shutdown
+- Terminates the mother and its child process group during application shutdown